meejah/magic-wormhole-protocols/dilated-file-transfer.md

 This allows for existing messages to be extended, or for new message types to be added.
 Peers MUST _accept_ messages for any features they support.
 Peers MUST only send messages for features in the other side's list.
-Only one format exists currently: `"basic"`.
+Only one format exists currently: `"core0"`.

-   XXX:: maybe just lean on "version" for now?
+Peers MUST tolerate the existence of unknown values in the `"features"` list.

+   (XXX might make the Python implementation randomly add an unknown one, 10% of the time?)

-See "Example of Protocol Expansion" below for discussion about adding new attributes (including when we might increment the `"version"` instead of adding a new `"feature"`).
+See "Example of Protocol Expansion" below for discussion about adding new attributes or capabilities or evolving existing ones.

 The `"permission"` key specifies how to proceed with offers.
 Using mode `ask` tells the sender to pause after transmitting the first metadata message and await an answer from the peer before streaming data.